Continuing Simulations¶

 Demonstrate how to append to trajectory files, write needed data to a restart file and limit the simulation run to a given wall time.

-Boilerplate Code¶
+Boilerplate code¶

 [1]:

-import math
+import signac

-import flow
+import os

 import hoomd

-def create_simulation(job):
+def equilibrate(*jobs):

 )